Charles Barkley said that a Sixers draft trade in 1986 was the disaster of his entire career

 While no one of those names would have been able to lead the Sixers to a title alone, imagine them alongside Barkley and Malone.

-“That wrecked my entire Philadelphia career,” he said.
-“That was the biggest disaster of my career plain and simple,” Barkley would later reinforce.
+"“That was the beginning of the end, where I could have actually had a really good team,” Barkley said to Lowe.“That wrecked my entire Philadelphia career,” he said.
+“That was the biggest disaster of my career plain and simple,” Barkley would later reinforce."

 It didn’t just wreck Barkley’s career.
 It gutted the Sixers for years to come.
 A great player, he could never quite lead the team on his own as a youngster like the Sixers envisioned.
 Following the trade, the Sixers made the postseason just four times 12 years.